thundercore/developers-portal/docs-en/wallet-loss-policy.md

 To recover your ThunderCore Hub, we strongly recommend you set up the passcode that in the setting of ThunderCore Hub.
 This will increase the chance of the wallet being recovered.

 ## Submit a recovery request
-If you have problems with signal sign-on, please contact the SSO provider first.
-If you loss the access to your ThunderCore Hub, please contact [Support](mailto:support@thundercore.com), providing the following:
+If you have problems with single sign-on, please contact the SSO provider first.
+If you lose access to your ThunderCore Hub, please contact [Support](mailto:support@thundercore.com), providing the following:

 1. Any recent operations in the wallet (please briefly describe);
 2. SSO adopted of your ThunderCore Hub;